thudfactor/thudfactor/src/posts/2023/08/ai-art/index.md

 ### Stable Diffusion

 Stable Diffusion is a free AI art tool.
 There’s a large and community — maybe it’s better to say “multiple communities” that have sprung up around SD.
-In the spirit of open source code, these folks are expanding the toolset by training and creating their own models, tutorials, and other bits and bobs.
+In the spirit of open source code, these folks are expanding the tool set by training and creating their own models, tutorials, and other bits and bobs.
 There are several hosted options available, but you can also download and run on your own machine… maybe.

 If you are a PC gamer you are probably set.
 If what you have is more of a business machine or one of the lower-end Macbook Pros, you are going to be waiting a long time.
 This is a problem because, just like Midjourney, you’re likely to be going through multiple iterations.